vinayakbhadage/docker-influxdb-collectd/README.md

 Usage
 -----

-To create the image `influxdbcollectd`, execute the following command on tutum-docker-influxdb folder:
+To create the image `influxdbcollectd`, execute the following command on docker-influxdb-collectd folder:

     docker build -t influxdbcollectd .